isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Humanities.md

 Secondary 3 Express and Normal (Academic) students participate in various learning journeys which provide them with opportunities to apply and draw connections between concepts they have learnt and the real world.

 **2\.Interactive Humanities Learning Trails**

-Interactive Humanities Learning Trails is a platform for students to develop their analytical and critical thinking skills through Inquiry-based Learning.
+<br> Interactive Humanities Learning Trails is a platform for students to develop their analytical and critical thinking skills through Inquiry-based Learning.
 Using mobile devices, students go through the process of reasoning and constructing meaning.
 They are also introduced to data and information skills, which include the collection, analysis and representation of data.

 **3\.Illuminate**

-Illuminate aims to strengthen disciplinary thinking among the talented Fuhuanites.
+<br> Illuminate aims to strengthen disciplinary thinking among the talented Fuhuanites.
 It provides opportunities for students to develop a greater interest and passion for the Humanities beyond what is taught in the classroom.

 (i) Humanities Challenge